DigitalIQ/infinimouse/README.md

 _Forked from @angel333 - bugfixed and extended by myself_

-If you move mouse to one border, it will come back from the other.
-It's like PacMan with the cursor.
+If you move the cursor to one border, it will come back from the other side.
+It's like PacMan.

 Works for multiple screens too, but will have issues if the screen layout doesn't make a perfect rectangle (e.g. for different resolutions).

 ## Settings

-Settings are hardcoded in the script.
-By default, only left and right borders are used.
-Also the main loop delay is hardcoded.
+By default, only left and right borders are enabled.
+The main loop delay is set on default by 50ms.

 Via tray icon context menu you can set the following:
 - Enable/disable left, right, top and bottom border
+- Change the Delay of catching the cursor at the borders and beam it to the other side
-- Enable/disable InfiniMouse
+- Enable/disable InfiniMouse (it's like pausing it)
-- Restart and exit InfiniMouse
+- If InfiniMouse is installed you're able to uninstall it from here

 Border settings will be stored in C:\Users\[your username]\AppData\Roaming\InfiniMouse\settings.ini after the first change of the settings via tray icon context menu.
-The saved settings are set at the next time InfiniMouse will be run.
+The saved settings will be set at the next time InfiniMouse is executed.

 ## Installation